bitzhuwei/CSharpGL/CSharpGL.Windows/readme.md

 ﻿# CSharpGL.Windows
-This DLL is an implementation of CSharpGL on Windows platform.
+This DLL is an implementation of OpenGL on Windows platform.